Max-Howard/dataimport/readme.md

 - **Aircraft Data** sourced from opensky is included in the repo.
 To get an up to date copy, download the database from opensky, and process it with ``clean_aircraft_db.py``.

 - **Airport Data** is sourced from the openAVEM repo and used as is in the data filtering step to ensure that flight data starts close to origin airport and ends near destination.

+## Data Visualisation

+`plot_flight.py` has some functions that can be used to visualise flight data for sanity checks or analaysis.
+Comparisons to flight paths taken by stock openAVEM can be made using the `compare_with_bada` function.